Efficient Linearizability Checking for Actor-based Systems: Background

 Many different strategies have been explored for guiding schedule enumeration or reducing its inherent exponential cost.
-Ultimately, for non-trivial programs model checkers cannot enumerate all schedules and must bound exploration; hence, this usually provides sound but incomplete results.
+Ultimately, for non-trivial programs model checkers cannot enumerate all schedules and must bound exploration; hence, this may lead to algorithms that are sound but with incomplete results, i.e. not complete state space coverage.
 Randomized scheduling has shown promise, since it explores diverse sets of schedules.
-Another is dynamic partial order reduction~(DPOR)~\cite{flanagan:dpor}, which prunes schedule enumeration by only exploring enabled actions that could interfere with one another.
+Another approach is dynamic partial order reduction~(DPOR)~\cite{flanagan:dpor}, which prunes schedule enumeration by only exploring enabled actions that could interfere\footnote{We say messages ``interfere'' when they are received by the same actor and their effects do not commute.
+Similarly in threads, two operations interfere when there is a write operation whose effect(s) does not (do not) commute with another write/read operation.} with one another.
 This has been extended to the context of actor-based systems where the extra independence between actions (due to the lack of shared memory) allows additional pruning~\cite{agha:transdpor}.
 We describe several of these strategies in more detail in Section~\ref{sec:overview}.

-Importantly, before a developer can use a model checker to test their code for correctness, they must first specify properties that the scheduler should test as it explores systems' states.
+Importantly, before a developer can use a model checker to check their code for correctness, they must first specify properties that the scheduler should check as it explores systems' states.
 This is a challenge for most developers, especially in concurrent systems.